jdebloat/jdebloat/tools/jdebloat/README.md

 method's body is wiped it should be replaced with a Runtime exception with the message "ERROR, METHOD REMOVE".

-## Example usage case 4:  Maven project, with Spark, remove unused class
+## Example usage case 3: Use a Maven project as an application, perform call graph analysis with Spark, and remove unused classes

 `java -jar jdebloat.jar --maven-project <PROJECT_DIR> --main-entry
 --remove-classes --use-spark`

-`--remove-classes` specifies that classes in which all methods are removed, and contain no accessible static methods, are to be removed completely.
+`--remove-classes` specifies that classes whose methods are all removed, and contain no accessible static methods, are to be removed completely.